hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_rules.md

 }
 ```

-The results of these searsches would be:
+The resulting searches would be:

 -  `Patient?given=Peter,James&family=Chalmers&active=true`
 -  `Patient?identifier=urn:oid:1.2.36.146.595.217.0.1|12345&active=true`
--  `Practitioner?given=Adam,&family=Smith&active=true`
+-  `Practitioner?given=Adam&family=Smith&active=true`
 -  `Patient?identifier=urn:oid:urn:oid:1.2.36.146.595.404.0.1|56789&active=true`

-If the practitioner `resourceType` was not defined in the `canadidateSearchParams`, the results of these same searsches would be:
+If the practitioner `resourceType` was not defined in the `candidateSearchParams`, `active=true` would not be added to that `resourceType` and the resulting searches would be:

 -  `Patient?given=Peter,James&family=Chalmers&active=true`
 -  `Patient?identifier=urn:oid:1.2.36.146.595.217.0.1|12345&active=true`
--  `Practitioner?given=Adam,&family=Smith`
+-  `Practitioner?given=Adam&family=Smith`
 -  `Patient?identifier=urn:oid:1.2.36.146.595.404.0.1|56789`

-For intastances where the `candidateFilterSearchParams` criteria is identical across both resource types and you would like to apply it to all resources, the `*` can be used to specify the `resourceType`.
+For instances where the `candidateFilterSearchParams` criteria is identical across both resource types and you would like to apply it to all resources, the \* wildcard could be used in `resourceType`.

 Since multiple resource types cannot be defined at once, the following `candidateFilterSearchParams` would be incorrect: